 What it costs

-The costs involved in pursuing a claim together with the merits of the claim (chances of success) are the two most important factors when considering whether or not to litigate a matter.
+The cost involved in pursuing a claim together with the merits of the claim (chances of success) are the two most important factors when considering whether or not to litigate a matter.
 In particular, how to fund a case is one of the first issues that must be addressed.
 It is often the case that whilst a claim has merit there is little point in pursuing it because of the cost implications.

 With respect to funding the claim we would firstly consider if your legal costs could be covered by insurance (say under a household insurance policy), public funding or by a third party.